Application Information for International Students

 The Office of Global Services (OGS) at NYU is available to assist NYU students.
 The office serves as a central reference point providing assistance in legal, cultural, social and personal matters.
 OGS also guides students in finding other offices at the University that can be helpful.
 The staff of the OGS coordinates programs with and for international students and serves as an advocate for the University’s international community.
 The OGS staff handles all transactions regarding legal status in the United States.
 You may read about their services, sponsored events, and advising information on their web page.

-All new international students must check in at OGS within 10 days of being in the United States.
+All new and transfer F-1 and J-1 students must report their arrival to NYU.
+To report your arrival, go to New International Student Check-In and Orientation.
 It is equally important to register for classes within the first two weeks of the semester to keep in compliance with Homeland Security's Student and Exchange Visitor Information System (SEVIS).

 International students may also consult a Graduate Enrollment Services advisor in the Graduate School.